THLfi/koronavilkku-backend/exposure-notification/README.md

   * (Optional) batch: the batch-id of the previous processed batch.
 Leave out if new client.
   * (Optional) app-config: the version of the previous AppConfiguration the client has received.
 Leave out if new client.
   * (Optional) exposure-config: the version of the previous ExposureConfiguration the client has received.
 Leave out if new client.
+  * (Optional) exposure-config-v2: the version of the previous ExposureConfiguration V2 the client has received.
+Leave out if new client.
+  * (Optional) en-api-version: Possible value is 2.
+Defaults to 1.
+If value is != 2 or parameter is missing, default value will be used.
+This should match en api version used in client to get compatible batches.
 * **Request Body:** None
 * **Success Response:**
   * Status: 200 OK